Thamish99/Digital-Clock_in_C/README.md

 1. Get user inputs as arguments
 2. Get the current system time
 3. Get the current system time as a string
-4. Print a number
+4. Print the time
-5. Print multiple numbers at different positions
-6. Print the date
+5. Print the date
-7. Assign a color to printed characters
+6. Assign a color to printed characters
-8. Error handling for the program
+7. Error handling for the program